-Pretty much everyone uses email—it’s by far the most-used network application in 2020.
+Pretty much everyone uses email—it’s by far the most-used network application.
 Problems with the email server can be caused by the same connectivity issues associated with TCP/IP settings and hardware issues, so this is a good place to begin your email server troubleshooting.

 Once you’ve confirmed the issue isn’t caused by a connectivity problem, take the following steps: